Introduction

 Instead of “Keep going”

-“You’re getting into good positions but receiving with your back to goal.
+“You are getting into good positions but receiving with your back to goal.
 Open your body to see the whole pitch before the ball arrives.”

 Now the player knows:

-- What’s working
+- What is working

-- What’s limiting them
+- What is limiting them

 - The specific adjustment needed